thiagofernandocosta/terraform-gcp-vm-in-few-steps/USAGE.md

 There are many arguments in terraform, but this case we just wanna run application for first steps.

 1. **terraform commands**
+  * `terraform init`
+     This command sets up the environment.

+  * `terraform plan`
+     This command reports configuration will be applied.

   * `terraform apply -auto-approve`
-  *  This command applies configuration defined on terraform files approving automatically changes.
+     This command applies configuration defined on terraform files approving automatically changes.

   * `terraform destroy -auto-approve`
-  * Against of command above, this remove everything created.
+     Against of command above, this remove everything created.

 **It's important to know, but not explained deeply in this tutorial that terraform maintains a state from your infrastructure.**